 Occasionally, you’ll also see people requesting a Home Sale Contingency allowing them to close on the sale of their first home before they will buy the new home they’re making an offer on.
 This has been almost unheard of for the past few years, since the market has been so hot.

 When sellers are getting multiple offers, buyers have less room to require contingencies.
 As a result, sellers prefer a so-called ‘clean’ offer that waives contingencies.

 Still, contingencies can protect you as a buyer.
-Be sure then to consult your Shoreline realtor at (206) 578-3438 before waiving all contingencies in your offer this summer.
+Be sure then to consult your Seattle realtor at (206) 578-3438 before waiving all contingencies in your offer this summer.